The Sun Also Rises: Antisemitism

 Hemingway has been called antisemitic, most notably because of the characterization of Robert Cohn in the book.
 The other characters often refer to Cohn as a Jew, and once as a 'kike'.
 Shunned by the other members of the group, Cohn is characterized as "different", unable or unwilling to understand and participate in the fiesta.
 Cohn is never really part of the group—separated by his difference or his Jewish faith.

 Barry Gross, comparing Jewish characters in literature of the period, commented that "Hemingway never lets the reader forget that Cohn is a Jew, not an unattractive character who happens to be a Jew but a character who is unattractive because he is a Jew."
 Hemingway critic Josephine Knopf speculates that Hemingway might have wanted to depict Cohn as a "shlemiel" (or fool), but she points out that Cohn lacks the characteristics of a traditional shlemiel.

 Cohn is based on Harold Loeb, a fellow writer who rivaled Hemingway for the affections of Duff, Lady Twysden (the real-life inspiration for Brett).
 Biographer Michael Reynolds writes that in 1925, Loeb should have declined Hemingway's invitation to join them in Pamplona.
-Before the trip he was Duff's lover and Hemingway's friend; during the fiasco of the fiesta, he lost Duff and Hemingway's friendship.
+Before the trip, he was Duff's lover and Hemingway's friend; during the fiasco of the fiesta, he lost Duff and Hemingway's friendship.
 Hemingway used Loeb as the basis of a character remembered chiefly as a "rich Jew."

+Disillusionment

+The Sun Also Rises reflects the pervasive disillusionment experienced by the "Lost Generation" in the aftermath of World War I. The novel portrays a world where traditional sources of meaning—religion, work, and love—fail to provide lasting fulfillment, leaving characters trapped in cycles of dissatisfaction.
+Jake Barnes and his expatriate companions struggle to find purpose in a modern world marked by loss and despair.
+Hemingway suggests that the only viable response to this existential crisis is a stoic acceptance of life’s inherent tragedy.
+His sparse prose and emphasis on omission underscore the underlying themes of repressed desires and emotional detachment.